Selma’s Comeback

 The long road to funding

-WithersRavenel approached the Town of Selma’s leadership about the possibility of applying for an Asset Inventory & Assessment (AIA) grant.
-AIA grants are funded by the North Carolina Department of Environmental Quality and given to water and wastewater utility providers.
-They are designed to encourage the utilities to become more viable and more proactive in the management and financing of their systems.
+WithersRavenel approached the Town of Selma’s leadership about applying for an Asset Inventory & Assessment (AIA) grant.
+The North Carolina Department of Environmental Quality funds AIA for water and wastewater utility providers.
+They are meant to help utilities become stronger and more active in managing and funding their systems.

 With WithersRavenel’s help, Selma applied for a water and sewer AIA grant.
-Unfortunately, the Town was not selected to receive funds during that award cycle, but it was awarded a sewer AIA grant in 2021.
+Unfortunately, the Town was not selected to receive funds during that award cycle.
+However, it was awarded a sewer AIA grant in 2021.

 WithersRavenel suggested another funding source: the Golden LEAF Foundation.
 Golden LEAF is a non-profit organization responsible for receiving a portion of the money from the State’s 1998 Master Settlement Agreement with tobacco companies and using those funds to create economic opportunities in North Carolina’s rural and tobacco-dependent communities.